phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 This is a convenient way of
 avoiding NumPy object dtype for string columns.
-Additionally, it has the advantage that it creates PyArrow array natively, if the I/O method provides Arrow objects directly.
+Additionally, it has the advantage that it creates PyArrow arrays natively, if the I/O method provides Arrow objects directly.
 Memory usage is a big pain point for Dask users.
-Memory restrictions are harder to overcome in distributed environments.
 On top of providing huge performance improvements, PyArrow strings consume significantly less memory.
 An average Dask DataFrame with PyArrow strings consumes around 33-50% of the original memory compared to NumPy object.
 PyArrow backed strings are mature enough to provide a smooth user